Travel insurance information for staff

 - If your trip was eight hours or more, up to 10 hours immediately following arrival at your final destination will be considered business travel.

 - Weekends are only covered provided you worked on the Friday prior and the Monday following the weekend.
 Please contact the CS&C Insurance should you have varied work schedules.

 - Spouses and children are not covered under the UON travel policy.

 - Our policy has 180 days maximum coverage.
 You need to arrange your own personal cover after this time is exhausted or for your entire trip if it exceeds this period.

 - Prescription medicine coverage is for loss or theft of prescriptions, not for obtaining refills of scripts whilst travelling.

 - Travel Insurance does not cover staff aged over 85 years.
-Please contact the Insurance Team if you are over 85.
+Please contact the CS&C Insurance if you are over 85.

 - No coverage for private travel to countries rated as by DFAT as Alert Level: Do Not Travel at the time of booking.
 You should notify the Insurance team before travelling to any such rated country for university activities.